 Pending Sales Per Week Last Year

-This data shows homes for sale and pending in Massachusetts per week from September 1st to December 31st in 2015:
+This data shows homes for sale and pending in Massachusetts per week from September 1st to December 29th in 2018:

 Pending Sales Per Week This Year

-This graph shows homes for sale and pending in Massachusetts per week from September 1st to October 15th of 2016:
+This graph shows homes for sale and pending in Massachusetts per week from August 31st to November 2nd of 2019:

 Year after year home buyers do look for homes during the holidays.
-Buyers who look at that time tend to be more serious because the casual lookers tend to delay until after the holidays.
+Buyers who look during that time tend to be more serious because the casual lookers tend to delay until after the holidays.

 “Buyers connect emotionally to homes.
 They’re looking to create memories for years to come and no better time than around the holidays.
-I saw my home on December 5th, I immediately envisioned my stockings on the mantel and a Christmas tree in front of the bay window.
+I saw my home on December 5th and I immediately envisioned my stockings on the mantel and a Christmas tree in front of the bay window.
 I put an offer on the home the same day.”